-This small, community-oriented neighborhood will make it impossible not to adopt a laid-back, community lifestyle, because saying hey to people as you pass them on the streets becomes the norm of everyday life.
+This safe, small, community-oriented neighborhood will make it impossible not to adopt a laid-back, community lifestyle, because saying hey to people as you pass them on the streets becomes the norm of everyday life.
 If you want to enjoy the beach life, without the craziness of tourists and the expenses of upscale living, this is the place to be.

 Feature image source